 Common terms and phrases

-algorithm Alyssa ambeval append apply arg1 arguments assign val balance Ben Bitdiddle binding Bitdiddle branch label called car and cdr combination compiler complex numbers compound cond connector cons cons-stream const construct data objects data structures define definition elements environment eval evaluator example execution procedure Exercise expression factorial Fibonacci Figure frame function goto label goto reg guess implement input integers interpreter iterative lambda lazy evaluation linkage Lisp logic programming loop memoized modify mutex Newton's method normal-order null number of steps operands operations painter pair pattern pattern variables perform polynomial predicate produce programming language query queue rational numbers recursive reg proc reg val register machine represent representation result returns rule Scheme selectors set-cdr simulator specified sqrt square stack stream stream-cdr symbol tail recursion test-and-set tion tree variable
+algorithm Alyssa ambeval append apply argl arguments assign val balance Ben Bitdiddle binding Bitdiddle branch label called combination compiler complex numbers compound cond connector cons cons-stream const construct continue data objects define definition elements environment eval evaluator example execution procedure Exercise expression factorial Fibonacci Figure frame function goto label goto reg guess implement input integers interpreter iterative lambda lambda expression lazy evaluation linkage Lisp logic programming loop memoized modify mutex Newton's method normal-order null number of steps operands operations painter pair pattern pattern variables perform polynomial predicate produce programming language query queue rational numbers read-eval-print loop recursive reg proc reg val register machine represent representation result returns rule Scheme selectors set-cdr simulator specified sqrt square stack stream stream-cdr symbol tail recursion test-and-set tion tree variable